Digital Library of Modern Greek Studies "Anemi": Collections

 It is a digital collection with books and archival materials about Crete.
 The main part of the items that are available in the collection come from the Library of the University of Crete.
 Among them is, the incunabulum: Etymologikon Mega, which was printed by the Cretans Zacharias Kalliergis and Nikolaos Vlastos in Venice in 1499.
-It is the library's pride.

 History

 Anemi was founded in 2006 by the University of Crete Library.
 It embodies the final result of the Programme "Digital Library of Modern Greek Studies" which was funded by the Operational Programme "Information Society" (3rd CSF 2000-2006).